JLP2000/preVent/README.md

 On the nav bar; we also have a filter option as a dropdown menu, which will filter out the data based on their category.
 There is also a pop-up window for new post entries.
 Here, you can choose a gif from the GIPHY API to go with your post; the user has the ability to change the GIF as well in case they want to change it.

 Lastly is the Preventers page, which simply tells you more about the group and the purpose of the website.
+We plan to add more to this page.

 All pages have a dark mode function, that turns the color scale to grey (this is a simple css filter functionality).